luebken/container-patterns/module-container.md

 [//]: # (TODO maybe add https://github.com/progrium/entrykit#prehook---run-pre-commands-on-start )

-### 3. Explicit interfaces
+### 3. Descriptive

 A good module has an explicit or as wikipedia says [well defined](https://en.wikipedia.org/wiki/Modular_programming#Key_aspects) interface.
-With all the ways of creating an API for our container we also need a way to expose this.
+So with all the ways of creating an API for our container we also need a way to expose this.
 Which is what we do with the EXPOSE or the VOLUME declaration.
 We want to expand on that and use Labels to document more of our API.

 #### Document With Labels